thomas-alectio/AlectioSDK/examples/object_detection/README.md

 cd ..
 ```

 For most part the data is preprocessed according to the Darknet convention.
-The only difference is that we use `xyxy` for ground-truth bounding box.
+The only difference is that we use the `xyxy` format for the ground-truth bounding boxes.

 ### 3. Build Train Process
 We will train a [Darknet yolov3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) for